This is an article in the series on the question: Is Jesus the Most High God? What view does the letter to the Colossians present of Christ Jesus?

 who raised Him from the dead” (Col 2:12).

 It is not Christ’s death that was important; it was His life.
-His entire life was a test, and the last days and hours of His life was the highest possible test.
+His entire life was a test, and the last days and hours of His life were the highest possible test.
 He lived a sinless life, even to death, and His resurrection was confirmation there-of.
-His “afflictions” (Col 1:24) were physical, but mostly spiritual.
+His “afflictions” (Col 1:24) were physical but mostly spiritual.
 Jesus said: